Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 The Courthouse Butte hike in Sedona

-Camelback Mountain hike in Scottsdale
+7. Camelback Mountain hike in Phoenix

-Even though the Cholla Trail gets crowded it’s one of the top hikes in Arizona and a super popular must must-do hike in the Phoenix – Scottsdale area.
+Even though the Cholla Trail gets crowded, it’s one of the top hikes in Arizona and a super popular must must-do hike in the Phoenix – Scottsdale area.
 Enjoy great views of the city and some fun camaraderie on the trail.
 (We met Santa at the top one Christmas handing out both coal and candy canes.)
 Dogs are no longer allowed.

-You need 1 – 2 hours to do the return hike.
+You need 1 – 2 hours to do the return Camelback Mountain hike.
 Go early in the morning in the warm months or it will be blisteringly hot.
 Parking can be a problem near the trailhead.

 Carefully picking your way up and down Camelback Mountain